Olical/oli.me.uk/source/_posts/2013-07-21-exporting-through-amd-commonjs-and-the-global-object.markdown

 }
 ```

 You will also notice how I have named my `get` method in two places.
 This is so you can call it with `.get()`, as usual, but it will show up as a function called `get` if you were trying to debug something that called it.
-The usual practice is to assign anonymous functions which makes it harder to work out what is going where at a glance.
+The usual practice is to assign anonymous functions which makes it harder to work out what is going on at a glance.

 Another thing to note is that my helper function, aptly named `someHelper`, is also leaking into the global name space.
 That's awful!
 Well, presuming it's meant to be a private method.